These programs are designed for those counselors who are or plan

 begin the National Certification process.

-for with the following: Wisconsin Association for Marriage
+applied for with the following: Association for Addiction

 *Phase 1 is a prerequisite for Phase 2.